jereswinnen/jeremyswinnen/src/content/work/diabetik.md

 The [American Diabetes Association](https://www.diabetes.org) shared these kind words about the design of the app:
 “The app has a delightful user interface and gorgeous use of subtle color shades.
 There are tiny and colorful icons in the app which make the overall UX great.
 It even has little tap sounds, which we love.
 Adding entries is quick and easy and there’s a lovely gesture that lets you add additional type of entries by swiping right to left on the Add screen.”

 In the end, Diabetik was a huge success for me personally.
-It was first big launch on the App Store and it will always have a special place in my heart because of its great community and kind words we received from people all over the world.
+It was my first big launch on the App Store and it will always have a special place in my heart because of its great community and kind words we received from people all over the world.